garlicoin-project/Garlicoin-Bible/Windows/GPU_Mining_Nvidia.md

 ### Step 2: Setting up ccminer
 Download ccminer from the github repo [here](https://github.com/tpruvot/ccminer/releases).

-If you have a 64bit machine (you probably shouldn’t mine on 32bit anyways), then download the [ccminer-x64-2.2.4-cuda9.7z](https://github.com/tpruvot/ccminer/releases/download/2.2.4-tpruvot/ccminer-x64-2.2.4-cuda9.7z) file.
+If you have a 64bit machine (you probably shouldnï¿½t mine on 32bit anyways), then download the [ccminer-x64-2.2.4-cuda9.7z](https://github.com/tpruvot/ccminer/releases/download/2.2.4-tpruvot/ccminer-x64-2.2.4-cuda9.7z) file.
 Otherwise, download the [ccminer-x86-2.2.4-cuda9.7z](https://github.com/tpruvot/ccminer/releases/download/2.2.4-tpruvot/ccminer-x86-2.2.4-cuda9.7z) file.
-Extract all those files into a new directory (location doesn’t matter).
+Extract all those files into a new directory (location doesnï¿½t matter).

 NOTE: Do not download from source or else you will have to compile the whole program yourself.
 This might take hours, just download the files above!

 ### Step 3: Creating a bat file
 You will want to create a bat file with the commands to setup and start the GPU miner.

-Here’s how to do it.
+Hereï¿½s how to do it.
 In the same folder, create a new ``RUN-GRLC.bat`` file (Right click > Create New > Text file > Rename it to RUN-GRLC.bat).
 Inside this file, you want to type this:
 ```
 ccminer-x64 --algo=scrypt -o stratum+tcp://5.196.13.45:3042 -u {YOUR GARLICOIN ADDRESS HERE} -listen
 Pause